Rami3ll/Rami3ll.github.io/_posts/2022-04-11-PickleRick.md

 1 #### tear
 ```

-And as compensation and horrible security, the www-data user who we are logged in as has sudo permissions to execute EVERYTHING! sheesh!
+And as compensation and horrible security, the www-data user who we are logged in as has sudo permissions to execute EVERYTHING? sheesh!

 ```
 Matching Defaults entries for www-data on ip-10-10-60-92.eu-west-1.compute.internal: